PaulRusz/conflict-resolution/README.md

 # conflict-resolution
-  ## This is a subheading created on GitHub
+Advanced CSS activity #27

-  All of this content added to the readme file has been added from my remote GitHub repository.
+  All of this content added to the readme file has been added from my local Git repository.